himanshusinghpatel998/Air_Traffic_Controller/README.md

    The system also checks the plane’s fuel level and whether there is any emergency situation.
 It automatically considers the situation to be an emergency when fuel is low and when fuel is in excess, its let to be in air until it reaches optimum level.
 Emergency Handling
- The AND, OR  gate is used to detect emergencies by verifying two conditions:
  If any part of the weather input is favorable (such as visibility, wind speed, etc.), the system allows the operation to proceed.
 For example, if visibility is good and wind speed is within limits, the OR gate outputs true, and the system moves to check runway availability.
 However, if all weather conditions are unfavorable, the system waits until the weather improves.
 We use 12 second timer for that.